-Furthering the City's environmental sustainability posture continues to be a key objective and will require a comprehensive approach that goes beyond counting kilowatts.
-The City takes a holistic view of sustainability to ensure the roads are designed as "complete streets", safe for all modes of non-motorized transportation, that buildings are constructed to meet the most stringent energy codes, and that the declining tree population trend is reversed - all with the purpose of safeguarding the future long term environmental sustainability of the City and its neighborhood vitality.
+Furthering the City's environmental sustainability position continues to be a key objective and will require a comprehensive approach that goes beyond counting kilowatt hours.
+The City takes a holistic view of sustainability to ensure the roads are designed as "complete streets", safe for all modes of non-motorized transportation, that buildings are constructed to meet stringent energy codes, and that the declining tree population trend is reversed - all with the purpose of safeguarding the future long term environmental sustainability of the City and its neighborhood vitality.

 The City of Newton is actively engaged in energy initiatives on several fronts.
-The additional phase of projects in energy efficiency and solar energy, implemented in FY 2014 and 2015, will save the city over \$600,000 in FY 2016 and over \$12 million in the course of the next 20 years.
-Currently, the city is involved in plans for Phase 2 of these projects that will more than double these savings.
-The City of Newton has also received \$800,000 in energy rebates from Eversource (NSTAR) and National Grid for energy efficiency projects implemented in 2014.
-Recently, Newton has entered into a two year contract for natural gas at rates that are lower than what the city has been paying under the current contract which expires October 31, 2015.
-Also, the City has hired an energy broker/advisor to work towards getting the best possible electricity prices in what has become a very volatile and expensive market.
+The additional phase of projects in energy efficiency and solar energy, implemented in FY 2014 and 2015, will save the city over \$700,000 in FY 2016 and over \$14 million in the course of the next 20 years.
+Currently, the city is involved in plans for Phases 2 and 3 of these projects that will more than double these savings.
+The City of Newton has also received \$1,100,000 in energy rebates from Eversource and National Grid for energy efficiency projects implemented in 2014 and 2015.
+Phases 2 and 3 projects include both energy efficiency and solar energy projects.
+The solar energy projects will involve installing solar panels at 10 approved sites in Phase 2 and additional sites throughout the City in Phase 3.
+Newton is also monitoring natural gas markets and looking into renegotiating and extending its natural gas contract to take advantage of lower gas prices.
+Also, the City has hired an electricity broker/advisor to get the best possible electricity prices in what has become a very volatile and expensive market.
 Finally, Newton is in the process of designing and constructing some of the most energy efficient schools in the State to replace Angier, Zervas, and Cabot schools.
+Newton was awarded \$110,000 in energy efficiency rebates for the Angier School under the utility energy efficiency programs.

-Additional Expenditures Funded in FY2016
+Additional Expenditures Funded in FY2017

-The Fiscal Year 2016 Budget will allocate funding for several new and existing initiatives which will, in turn, address core city needs.
+The Fiscal Year 2017 Budget will allocate funding for several new and existing initiatives which will, in turn, address core city needs.
 Some of the key initiatives funded are as follows:

-- Two new sworn officers targeted to combat increasing safety concerns, - An increase in the structural investments made in the City's streets and sidewalks, - Increased allocations toward a comprehensive tree plan in the City, - Funds allocated to replace equipment and gear in the fire department, - Targeted enhancement of the City's technology, - Funds for Phase 1 of a traffic signal replacement plan, - Increased resources for snow and ice removal, - As well as many others.
+- Four new firefighters to supplement establishment of the Technical Rescue Team, - Deployment of 340 BigBelly smart, street-tough, solar-powered stations, - Implementation of a citywide Mobile Parking App, - An increase in the structural investments made in the City's streets and sidewalks, - Increased allocations toward a comprehensive tree plan for the City, - Funds allocated to replace equipment and gear in the fire department, - Targeted enhancement of the City's technology, - Continuation of the comprehensive traffic signal improvement plan, - Increased resources for snow and ice removal, - As well as many others.